MicrosoftDocs/dynamics-365-customer-engagement/ce/portals/add-webpage-render-list-records.md

 **Using an entity form to display details**

-[//]: # (What does the "entity form page" refer to?
-If it's another topic in this docset, can you provide a link to that topic here?)
-To create an entity form please refer the instructions found on the entity form page.
+To create an entity form please refer the instructions found on the [entity form](entity-forms-custom-logic.md) page.

 The following are the important settings to be aware of for ensuring that the record from the entity list is loaded in the entity form.